What'sNEW

 30 Sep 2024 Book Reviews

 Kay advocates a speculative research avenue to restore clarity and logic to the subject.
 He starts by noticing another medium that also exhibits both wave and particle phenomena simultaneously, called hydrodynamic quantum analogues (HQA).
 It would be a return to the "pilot-wave" theory of DeBroglie and Bohm.
 I entrely support imaginative exploration of this sort, but I did not carefully follow his endorsement of this model.
 It reminded me of an analogy with gears and vortices of James Clak Maxwell's, when he was a student.
-For quantum theory, I suspect that the historical success of both wave and particle physics may have blinded us to an underlying reality that requires concepts and vocabulary that we do not currently have.
+For quantum theory, I suspect that the historical success of both wave and particle physics may have blinded us to an underlying physical reality that requires radically new concepts and vocabulary.

 For history of quantum theory, Kay is excellent.
 He also digresses to other subjects where science went wrong, such as the phlogiston theory, where he writes, "Because fake problems are hard to solve, the way out is to drop them."
 I thought immedately of today's theory of evolution, where the hardest questions — how did this or that genetic program originate? — apparently have been dropped.